futuredapp/GraphQLAPIKit/README.md

     },
     "testMocks" : {
       "swiftPackage": {
-        "targetName": "GraphQLAPIMocks"
+        "targetName": "GraphQLGeneratedMocks"
       }
     }
   }
 }
 ```
 #### 3. Add schema file
-Add GraphQL JSON schema to the `GraphQLAPI` folder and name it `schema.json`.
+Add GraphQL JSON schema to the `GraphQLGenerated` folder and name it `schema.json`.

 #### 4. Add Queries And Mutations Folders
-Add `Queries` and `Mutations` folders to `GraphQLAPI` folder.
+Add `Queries` and `Mutations` folders to `GraphQLGenerated` folder.

 #### 5. Define Your first GraphQL Query Or Mutation
 Add your first Query or Mutation and save it with `.graphql` extension to `Queries` or `Mutations` folders.